LLNL/llnl.github.io/about/using-github.md

 * NO Unclassified Controlled Information (UCI)
 * NO Unclassified Controlled Nuclear Information (UCNI)

-When in doubt, contact a Derivative Classifier (DC) and / or Information Management (IM) for further guidance.
+When in doubt, contact a Derivative Classifier (DC) and/or IM for further guidance.

 #### Repository Visibility

 Now that your project is on GitHub, make sure users and contributors can find it!
 There are several ways to do this.
 Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) for help with the following tasks:

 * Include meaningful metadata (description and topic tags) in your repository.
 Example: [Spack](https://github.com/spack/spack) lists several topic tags below a one-sentence description.
     * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
-Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).
+Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux). **Need to add link to .md file where we will list standard/recommended tags**
+    * If your repo is part of the [RADIUSS project](https://software.llnl.gov/radiuss/), be sure to add the `radiuss` topic along with the appropriate [category tags](https://github.com/LLNL/llnl.github.io/blob/master/radiuss/README.md).
 * Let [Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
-* Publicize any outreach activities related to your project.
+* Publicize any outreach activities or major milestones related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.
-* Make sure your repository is included in this website’s [Catalog](https://software.llnl.gov/).
-If you’ve set up your repository within the LLNL organization, you don’t need to take any action; it will automatically appear after the next monthly update.
+* Make sure your repository is included on this website’s home page and [full catalog](https://software.llnl.gov/).
+If you’ve set up your repository within the LLNL organization, you don’t need to take any action; it will automatically appear after the next data update.
     * If your repository exists under a different organization, you can move it to LLNL by selecting “Transfer Ownership” under Settings.
     * Alternatively, you can submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json), with your organization and/or repository names.
+    * If you have a project logo, please follow the [instructions](https://github.com/LLNL/llnl.github.io/tree/master/assets/images/logos) for naming and uploading the file.
+If your repo is part of a non-LLNL organization that has its own avatar, that image will automatically display next to the repo name in the catalog, unless superseded by a repo-specific logo.
-* Include a summary of your project with GitHub and documentation links on LLNL's [Computation website](https://computation.llnl.gov/).
+* Include a summary of your project with GitHub and documentation links on LLNL's [Computing website](https://computation.llnl.gov/).
 Contact [webmaster-comp@llnl.gov](mailto:webmaster-comp@llnl.gov) for this particular task.

 ### Other References